-NEW Blog Post

-Crypto Compliance: Navigating the Regulatory Maze

-As the crypto industry continues to attract scrutiny, robust compliance has become crucial for firms to establish legitimacy and mitigate risks.
+Update Summary Action for firms NEW Blog Post Crypto Compliance: Navigating the Regulatory Maze As the crypto industry continues to attract scrutiny, robust compliance has become crucial for firms to establish legitimacy and mitigate risks.
 In my latest blog, I share insights from my experience as a compliance consultant, guiding crypto startups through the evolving regulatory landscape.

-Key themes covered:

-- Understanding the UK's crypto regulations: MLRs, FSMA, RAO, and more - FCA registration requirements for crypto asset service providers - Implementing robust AML/KYC measures and leveraging decentralized solutions - Addressing data security concerns and adopting comprehensive security practices - Challenges of multi-jurisdiction operations and maintaining global standards - Exploring new monitoring methods: blockchain analytics, smart contracts - Importance of staff training and education on evolving regulations
+Read the full blog to gain a comprehensive perspective on navigating the crypto compliance labyrinth and positioning your firm for sustainable growth in this dynamic industry.
+Date published: 19 June 2024 Key themes covered: Understanding the UK's crypto regulations: MLRs, FSMA, RAO, and more FCA registration requirements for crypto asset service providers Implementing robust AML/KYC measures and leveraging decentralised solutions Addressing data security concerns and adopting comprehensive security practices Challenges of multi-jurisdiction operations and maintaining global standards Exploring new monitoring methods: blockchain analytics, smart contracts Importance of staff training and education on evolving regulations